Skip to main content

 Applicants must submit an online application before May 1 of each year to be eligible.
 Winners will be notified by June 30 of each year.

-Any member interested in applying for the scholarship MUST complete the Member Professional Development Scholarship application form.
+Any member interested in applying for the grant MUST complete the Member Continuing Education Grant application form.
 The application form is found in the Member Section on the website.
 The application deadline is August 15.
 The applicant will be notified by September 15 and announced at conference.
-Applications received after August 15 will be considered for the following year’s scholarship.
+Applications received after August 15 will be considered for the following year’s grant.

-The scholarships are designed for degree or non-degree study.
+The grants are designed for degree or non-degree study.
 Non-degree study would include professional development programs and workshops that have associated participation costs such as public speaking, PMP, graphic design, accounting/excel courses.

 All scholarships honor WiNUP members who made significant contributions to the electric industry and the organization.